goenning/SharpSapRfc/README.md

 It`s way easier than a iterating on each row and building the object by yourself.
 It also works for input parameters!

+## Two options available

+SharpSapRfc comes with two flavors: RFC and SOAP.
+Both options have the same interface, so you can swap between them with a single line of code.
+ABAP requiriments are the same for both libraries, just create an RFC-enable Function Module and you're good to go, be it with RFC or SOAP.

+## Which one should I use?

+We generally recommend RFC protocol because it is faster than SOAP.
+The main advantage of SOAP is that enables you to publish you application outside your LAN and connect to SAP thought a common protocol (HTTP/HTTPS) combined with DMZ and Reverse Proxy, for example.

+## How to swap between Plain RFC and SOAP

+All examples on this document are using Plain RFC (class is **PlainSapRfcConnection**).
+If you want to use SOAP, just change to **SoapSapRfcConnection**.
+The configuration file is different for each library.
+Examples are on the bottom of this document.

+## How to install

+For Plain RFC x86 apps

+	PM> Install-Package SharpSapRfc.Plain.x86

+For Plain RFC x64 apps

+	PM> Install-Package SharpSapRfc.Plain.x64

+For SOAP

+	PM> Install-Package SharpSapRfc.Soap

 ## RFC Read Table